davebenson/doom4-walkthrough/README.md

 This system usually works quite well, but the Argent Cells have a side-effect of filling up whatever power you upgrade.
 This isn't saved unless you find a checkpoint elsewhere.
 This rarely comes up besides in Mission 7 where we provide some advice.

+### Checkpoints, in Summary

+Things that are captured immediately:
+* Secrets, Argent Cell, Elite Guard usage

+Things that are preserved by checkpoints:
+* demon kills
+* pickups (except those dropped by demons)
+* Health, Armor and Ammo levels

+Things that are lost by dying after a checkpoint:
+* the fill-up delivered by Argent Cells
+* partial (pending) powerups at the time of the checkpoint

 ## Your Dossier
 These are accessed by the central button on PS4.